apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 	Polls for changes to the ops config file ``traffic_ops.cfg``, and sends updates to other pollers when the config file has changed.

 	* The ops config manager also updates the shared Traffic Ops client, since it's the actor which becomes notified of config changes requiring a new client.
-	* The ops config manager also manages, creates, and recreates the HTTP server, since ops config changes necessitate restarting the HTTP server.
+	* The ops config manager also manages, creates, and recreates the HTTP(S) server, since ops config changes necessitate restarting the HTTP(S) server.

 All microthreads in the pipeline are started by ``manager/manager.go:Start()``.